 If the student’s family’s financial situation couldn’t contribute anything towards the student’s college education, then that student’s EFC can be zero.

-You may have a question “what happens if my EFC is zero?” the SAR will appear as multiple zeros in a row.
-When the student has zero EFC, that doesn’t mean the school will be covering the complete cost of attendance.
+You may have a question, “what happens if my EFC is zero?” the SAR will appear as multiple zeros in a row.
+When the student has zero EFC, that doesn’t mean the school will be covering the entire cost of attendance.

 Factors that Influence EFC

-Not everyone gets an EFC to pay for a student’s education there are many factors that influence the amount of money that can be available for the family.
+Not everyone gets an EFC to pay for a student’s education; many factors influence the amount of money that can be available for the family.

-Income is one of the most obvious factors, diversion from the median income of $50,000 in 2010-2020 could result in an increased or decreased need for aid.
+Income is one of the most apparent factors, diversion from the median income of $50,000 in 2010-2020 could result in an increased or decreased need for aid.

-However there are few things that you think may not be considered in the income but they do count such as Social Security benefits, combat pay, and also contributions to retirement accounts.
+However, there are a few things that you think may not be considered in the income.
+Still, they do count, such as Social Security benefits, combat pay, and also contributions to retirement accounts.